peteroupc/peteroupc.github.io/bernsupp.md

 So far, the following functions do admit an _optimal factory_:

 - The functions _&lambda;_ and 1 &minus; _&lambda;_.
 - Constants _c_ satisfying 0 &le; _c_ &le; 1.
-As Nacu and Peres (2005\)[^1] already showed, any such constant admits an optimal factory: generate unbiased random bits using Peres's iterated von Neumann extractor (Peres 1992\)[^32], then build a binary tree that generates 1 with probability _c_ and 0 otherwise (Knuth and Yao 1976\)[^33].
+As Nacu and Peres (2005\)[^1] already showed, any such constant admits an optimal factory: turn flips of the input coin into _fair coin flips_ (numbers that each equal 1 or 0 with equal probability) using Peres's iterated von Neumann extractor (Peres 1992\)[^32], then build a binary tree that generates 1 with probability _c_ and 0 otherwise (Knuth and Yao 1976\)[^33].

 It is easy to see that if an _optimal factory_ exists for _f_(_&lambda;_), then one also exists for 1 &minus; _f_(_&lambda;_): simply change all ones returned by the _f_(_&lambda;_) factory into zeros and vice versa.

 Also, as Yuval Peres (Jun.
-24, 2021) told me, there is an efficient multiple-output Bernoulli factory for _f_(_&lambda;_) = _&lambda;_/2: the key is to flip the input coin enough times to produce unbiased random bits using his extractor (Peres 1992\)[^14], then multiply each unbiased bit with another input coin flip to get a sample from _&lambda;_/2.
-Given that the sample is equal to 0, there are three possibilities that can "be extracted to produce more fair bits": either the unbiased bit is 0, or the coin flip is 0, or both are 0.
+24, 2021) told me, there is an efficient multiple-output Bernoulli factory for _f_(_&lambda;_) = _&lambda;_/2: the key is to flip the input coin enough times to produce fair coin flips using his extractor (Peres 1992\)[^14], then multiply each fair coin flip with another input coin flip to get a sample from _&lambda;_/2.
+Given that the sample is equal to 0, there are three possibilities that can "be extracted to produce more fair bits": either the fair coin flip is 0, or the coin flip is 0, or both are 0.

 This algorithm, though, doesn't count as an _optimal factory_, and Peres described this algorithm only incompletely.
 By simulation and trial and error I found an improved version of the algorithm.
-It uses two randomness extractors (extractor 1 and extractor 2) that produce unbiased random bits from biased data (which is done using a method given later in this section).
+It uses two randomness extractors (extractor 1 and extractor 2) that produce fair coin flips from bits that are not necessarily from fair coin flips (which is done using a method given later in this section).
 The extractors must be asymptotically optimal (they must approach the entropy limit as closely as desired); one example is the iterated von Neumann construction in Peres (1992\)[^32].
 The algorithm consists of doing the following in a loop until the desired number of outputs is generated.

 1. If the number of outputs generated so far is divisible by 20, do the following:
-    - Generate an unbiased random bit (see below).
+    - Generate a fair coin using the method given later in this section.
 If that bit is zero, output 0, then repeat this step unless the desired number of outputs has been generated.
 If the bit is 1, flip the input coin and output the result.
 2. Otherwise, do the following:
-    1. Generate an unbiased random bit (see below), call it _fc_.
+    1. Generate a fair coin using the method given later in this section, call it _fc_.
 Then flip the input coin and call the result _bc_.
     2. Output _fc_\*_bc_.
     3. (The following steps pass "unused" randomness to the extractor in a specific way to ensure correctness.)
 If _fc_ is 0, and _bc_ is 1, append 0 to extractor 2's input bits.
     4. If _fc_ and _bc_ are both 0, append 1 then 1 to extractor 2's input bits.